2015 Shoreham Airshow crash: Inquest

 A coroner's inquest was opened on 2 September 2015 in Horsham, West Sussex.
 After the naming of all the victims and a minute's silence, the inquest was adjourned pending the AAIB and police investigations.
 At the pre-inquest hearing in June 2017, Sussex Police stated that its investigation was 95% complete.
 Due to the prosecution of Hill, the inquest was postponed.
 The date for the inquest, which is scheduled to last for six weeks, was set as September 2020.
 The inquest would be held without a jury: the senior coroner Penelope Schofield ruled that the public interest can be better served by herself sitting alone.
 In May 2020, it was announced that the inquest would be postponed until 2021 due to the COVID-19 pandemic and to allow families of the deceased to attend the inquest in person.
 The inquest was further postponed to a date in 2022.

-In February 2022, the High Court refused the coroner access to video footage shot from the cockpit of the aircraft, stating that there "is neither credible evidence nor [...] a credible suggestion that the AAIB investigations were incomplete, flawed or deficient on the issue of cognitive impairment."
+In February 2022 the High Court refused the coroner access to video footage shot from the cockpit of the aircraft, stating that there "is neither credible evidence nor [...] a credible suggestion that the AAIB investigations were incomplete, flawed or deficient on the issue of cognitive impairment."
 A wider concern was that allowing the use of the video would hamper investigations into future aviation accidents.
 Dame Victoria Sharp endorsed a concern that disclosure of protected materials would make witnesses less forthcoming in dealing with the AAIB.

 The inquest resumed on 30 November 2022.
 A request by Hill that a verdict of unlawful killing be ruled out was rejected by the coroner.
 In December 2022, seven years after the crash, the coroner ruled that the victims were unlawfully killed.
 The coroner described Hill's flying as "exceptionally bad", and the airshow's safety plan as "not fit for purpose".

-In February 2023, Hill applied to the High Court of Justice for permission for a judicial review of the inquest.
+In February 2023 Hill applied to the High Court of Justice for permission for a judicial review of the inquest, but his application was refused.

+Licence appeal

+The CAA suspended Hill's pilot licences following the accident.
+In early October 2024 he unsuccessfully appealed the suspension.
+The CAA reported that Hill sought to disassociate himself from the accident, and referred to himself in the third person – Hill's private and airline transport pilot licences and flight radio telephony licence were revoked on the grounds of both competence and fitness of character.
+Hill applied to the High Court of Justice in March 2025 for permission for a judicial review of his failed appeal to the CAA, although the time limit for the application had already passed.
+That final appeal was denied in May 2025.